 What you need to provide:

 Where and when appropriate, join in the children’s play as a co-player.
-You could act in role as a customer or new builder: “How can I get all this sand into my car?”; “How much sand and gravel do we need to make the cement for the foundations?”
-Extend children’s learning by modelling the language of weight: heavy, heavier than, heaviest, light, lighter than, lightest; about the same weight as; as heavy as; balance; weigh.
+You could act in role as a customer or new builder.
+Ask, “How can I get all this sand into my car?”.
+“How much sand and gravel do we need to make the cement for the foundations?”.

 Judith Dancer is an author, consultant and trainer specialising in communication and language and mathematics.
 She is co-author, with Carole Skinner, of Foundations of Mathematics – An active approach to number, shape and measures in the Early Years.